copsTvFan/cops-episode-guide/guide.md

   to stay straight.
 While placing the men into the paddywagon, the officers locate a baggie of coke in the older man's wallet.
-He denies that the drugs are his and the officers tell him he is living by the statement on his shirt -- “I Don't Look For Trouble, It Finds Me”
+He denies that the drugs are his and the officers tell him he is living by the statement on his shirt -- "I Don't Look For Trouble, It Finds Me"
 - FTO Glen Anderson of the Rialto, CA Police Department assists SCAT after the team received information that a parolee has dope on his property.
 The officers move in and detain the male suspect.
 Soon after, they spot a baggie